Basixx/FakeForge/README.md

 - JWT:

   A secret string used to digitally sign and verify JWT tokens.
 Recommended generator: https://jwtsecrets.com/

+  **Important!** The secret must be at least 256-bit.
     - `JWT_SECRET` - secret key

 - Email sending:

   The email sending feature is optional and can be enabled using the variables below.

-  Instructions for creating an email account and obtaining a password for the Gmail app:
+  Instructions for creating an email account and getting a password for the Gmail app:

   https://support.google.com/mail/answer/56256